typst-community/glossarium/README.md

 ))
 ```

-By default, the terms that are not referenced in the document are not shown in the glossary, you can force their appearance by setting the `show-all` argument to true
+By default, the terms that are not referenced in the document are not shown in the glossary, you can force their appearance by setting the `show-all` argument to true.

+You can also disable the back-references by setting the parameter `disable-back-references` to `true`.

 You can call this function from anywhere.